nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-rae-more-endpoints.md

 Create an endpoint to return all of the customers for whom a given employee has been assigned to a service ticket (whether completed or not)

 ### 6. Employee of the month
-Create and endpoint to return the employee who has completed the most service tickets last month.
+Create an endpoint to return the employee who has completed the most service tickets last month.

 ### 7. Past Ticket review
 Create an endpoint to return completed tickets in order of the completion data, oldest first.
 (This will required a Linq method you haven't learned yet...)